leeiozh/2021_Ezhova_infapy/README.md

 Hello!
-There you can find my python labs.
-I hope you will be able to understand the numbering and names)
+It is my old repository for my python labs.
+You can find new repository in folder 2021_Ezhova_pythonlabs .

 All the best, LeeIozh.